Naval aircrewman: Survival, Evasion, Resistance and Escape (SERE)

 The Survival, Evasion, Resistance and Escape (SERE) course is designed to provide Level "C" Code of Conduct training to pilots, flight officers, intelligence officers, aircrew, and other designated high-risk-of-capture personnel, as directed by respective TYCOMs/MCCDC in accordance with DOD Instruction 1300.21 and the Joint Personnel Recovery Agency (JPRA) executive agent instruction.
 Training encompasses those basic skills necessary for worldwide survival, facilitating search-and-rescue efforts, evading capture by hostile forces, resistance to interrogation, exploitation, and indoctrination, and escape from detention by enemy forces, in accordance with DOD Instruction 1300.21.
 It is based on and reinforces the values expressed in the code of conduct while maintaining an appropriate balance of sound educational methodology and realistic/stressful training scenarios.

 Participation in SERE training requires certification of a current physical examination (within 1 year for aircrew) and completion of a medical-screening form within 14 days of training by competent medical authority (i.e., flight surgeon, IDC).
 If students report for training without medical and dental records, they are dis-enrolled from the course.
 Because SERE training is physically demanding, students must comply with their own service's body fat standards and have successfully passed their most recent physical-readiness test.

 Fleet Replacement Aircrew Training (FRAC)

 This phase of training immerses the student much further into training for their specific platform and specialty.
 Typically, the student will report to an East Coast or West Coast Fleet Replacement Squadron (FRS) to conduct training.
 Naval Air Training and Operating Procedures Standardization (NATOPS) and tactics are also introduced.
 After completion of training and reporting for duty in the fleet, they are required to complete “on the job training” lasting around six months before being recognized as fully qualified.

 Position summaries

-There are several platforms (fixed wing P-3 Orion and rotary wing SH-60 Seahawk aircraft, aircraft carriers, etc.) specialties and special certifications available within the rating.
-Additional training can be acquired to qualify rotary wing AWs as combat search and rescue swimmers.
+There are several platforms (fixed wing P-3 Orion and rotary wing MH-60R/S aircraft, aircraft carriers, etc.) specialties and special certifications available within the rating.
+Additional training can be acquired to qualify rotary wing AWs as Combat Search and Rescue(CSAR) crewman.
 Below is a list of specialties within the rating.